fxlin/Anemll-PhiMoe-exp/docs/swift_cli.md

-# ANEMLL Swift CLI Reference
+# ANEMLL Swift CLI Reference implementation

 A Swift-based CLI tool for running LLM inference with CoreML models.
 This package provides high-performance inference capabilities for transformer models on Apple Silicon devices.

+Swift pakage is located in ./anemll-swift-cli folder

 ## Requirements